JuliaDynamics/Agents.jl/docs/src/performance_tips.md

 include(t)
 ```

+The result is that having many types (here 15 different types) makes the code about 10 times slower.

+If you have less than four agent types in your model, using different types is still recommended
+because the impact on performance is small.
+Alternatively, if you have a bigger number of agent
-If you want to use many different agent types, you can consider using the [`@multiagent`](@ref) macro which can improve the time of a model run considerably and, in many cases, without incurring almost any additional memory increase.
+types, you can consider using the [`@multiagent`](@ref) macro which can improve the time of a model
+run considerably and, in many cases, without incurring almost any additional memory increase.